 Closing Thoughts

 In the end, the cycles remind us that every breath we take, every meal we eat, and every piece of waste we discard is part of a vast, interconnected web.
-Practically speaking, by learning how carbon and nitrogen move through ecosystems, we learn how to protect those ecosystems.
+By learning how carbon and nitrogen move through ecosystems, we learn how to protect those ecosystems.
 Armed with this knowledge, students—and indeed all of us—can make choices that honor the delicate balance of life on Earth.